A dynamical model for IRAS 00500+6713: the remnant of a type Iax supernova SN 1181 hosting a double degenerate merger product WD J005311: X-ray data analysis

 The background rates $B$ determined from the XMM data, e.g., $\approx 0.0023$ counts~s$^{-1}$~arcmin$^{-2}$ (0.5–5.0 keV) for MOS1 in 2021, are consistent with or slightly higher than the pure particle background rate \citep{kuntz08}.
-This is reasonable considering the contribution of sky background.
-The diffuse plus background flux $D(r,\theta_{\rm out}) + B$ for the Chandra data are also consistent with the sum of the diffuse flux determined from the XMM data and the particle background rate \citep{bartalucci14, suzuki21b}.
+This is reasonable considering the contribution of the sky background.
+The diffuse plus background flux $D(r,\theta_{\rm out}) + B$ for the Chandra data are also consistent with the sum of the diffuse flux determined from the XMM data and the particle background rate \citep{bartalucci14, suzuki21b}. {}{Using the observed constraints on $\theta_{\rm in} = 1.52^{+0.08}_{-0.08 -0.67}$ arcsec with 1 sigma uncertainties, the minimum and maximum values of $\theta_{\rm in}$ are 0.77 arcsec and 1.60 arcsec, respectively.
+Adopting the Gaia distance of 2.3 kpc, the minimum and maximum physical radii are 0.0087~pc and 0.018~pc.
+These values are used to compare with our model.
+The spread of the inner source $r_{\rm in}=0.0087$--$0.018~\pc$ is much larger than the photospheric radius $\sim 1\times 10^{10}$ cm \citep{2019Natur.569..684G}.
+This indicates that the inner shocked region has certainly spreaded, likely due to the wind from the central WD.
+However, since the wind-crossing time $r_{\rm in}/v_{\rm w} \lesssim 1 $yr is much shorter than the SN age, this region may have been formed very recently.}